magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 </pre>

 <h3 id="fedg_collaps_content">content</h3>
-Selector for the content element, applied using `.find()` on the main collapsible element.
+Selector for the content element, searched for using `.find()` on the main collapsible element.

 **Type**: String, jQuery Object